SeokminHong/cf-b2-image/README.md

-# Cloudflare & B2 Image Router
+# Cloudflare & B2 Image

 - [x] Upload a posted image on B2
 - [x] Upload resized variants of the image and upload them